"For Beginners"

 3) RLR S-tog-S; rep. 4x total in CW LOD (alternate starting foot).

-Can you read them?
-How about these arm notes:
+How about these Arm Position notes:

 4) Arms out sides, PD.